Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ## Hyperparameter Tuning

 Hyperparameters are adjustable parameters we choose for model training that guide the training process.
 The HyperDrive package helps to automate choosing these parameters.

-For my logistic regression experiment, the parameters I used in the search space are C and max_iter.
+For my logistic regression experiment, the parameters I used in the search space are C and max_iter which was defined using C (continuous values, ranging uniformly between 0.2 and 0.5), (I chose smaller values to get a stronger and better regularization of the model) and the max_iter (discrete values, ranging by choice between 2 and 50), which is the maximum number of iterations for the classification algorithm.

 I ran a RansomSampling method over the search space because it iterates much faster than the GridSearch method, my primary metric was the accuracy metric.
-My parameter search space was defined using the C(continuous values, ranging uniformly between 0.2 and 0.5) and the max_iter (discrete values, ranging by choice between 2 and 50), with smaller values to get a stronger regularization for the hyperparameter and the maximum number of iterations for the classification algorithm.
  My estimator is the SKLearn estimator which I used to call the script into the experiment from the directory, and the define the compute target/cluster to be used.

 My hyperdrive configuration included the estimator, the policy, the parameter sampler, the primary metric as "Accuracy" and to maximize it as the goal, maximum concurrent runs, and the total runs for the experiment.
 I submitted this configuration for the hyperdrive and began the experiment run.

 ### Results
 My best performing model had an accuracy of 0.9090.
-I could have improved the performance of this model by increasing the run time and the range of values in my C and max_iter parameter search space.
-The parameters were independently set at: regularization strength of 0.35 and maximum iteration value of 50
+I could have improved the performance of this model by increasing the run time and the range of values in the max_iter parameter search space.
+The parameters were independently and automatically set at: regularization strength of 0.35 and maximum iteration value of 50

 <p align="center">
   <img src="https://github.com/Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/blob/main/screenshot/hyperdrive%20run%20details%201.png">